 Classifications of Crimes

-Because the negative behavior regulated by the criminal laws varies from relatively minor to devastatingly violent, crimes are classified into levels or degrees.
+Because the negative behavior regulated by criminal laws varies from relatively minor to devastatingly violent, crimes are classified into levels or degrees.
 The classification of a crime reflects its seriousness.
-If you face questioning or arrest or are accused of a crime, you should consult an experienced attorney as early in the process as possible for help protecting your legal and constitutional rights.
-A criminal-defense lawyer can explain the particular crime involved and its possible ramifications.
+The actual classification of a particular offense varies depending on the jurisdiction.

 Read More